zp3ng/COOC-Howto-Book/english-version/create-the-book-and-make-connection-with-github-repository.md

 ![](/assets/p11.png)

-10.After building the connection between github and gitbook,we can edit the book quietly.First,we need to download the Gitbook client,markdown editing in the client is both convenient and fast.We  download the "test_book" to local，edit and then upload,the download is as shown below:
+10.After building the connection between github and gitbook,we can edit the book quietly.First,we need to download the Gitbook client,markdown editing in the client is both convenient and fast.We  download the "test_repository" to local，edit and then upload,the download is as shown below:
 ![](/assets/p12.png)

 11.After getting into the book,we can edit：